-Water discharges from Alabama Power’s generating facilities meet all local, state and federal regulations for water quality standards before returning to rivers, lakes and reservoirs.
-Water treatment systems assure all discharges are protecting these water bodies and that the quality of water is maintained to support a healthy aquatic community and drinking water system use.
+Water discharges from our generating facilities meet all local, state and federal regulations for water quality standards before returning to rivers, lakes and reservoirs.
+Water treatment systems assure all discharges are protecting these water bodies and that the quality of water is maintained to support a healthy aquatic community and drinking water system.

 Water is a vital component for electricity generation.
 We depend on a large quantity of water to create power and cool our plants.
 About half of the water withdrawn nationally is for thermoelectric power production.
 However, it is equally important to know that approximately 95 percent of that water goes back into the river or lake and is available for downstream uses.